p0dalirius/p0dalirius/README.md

  - [ApacheTomcatScanner](https://github.com/p0dalirius/ApacheTomcatScanner): A python script to scan for Apache Tomcat server vulnerabilities.
  - [Awesome-RCE-techniques](https://github.com/p0dalirius/Awesome-RCE-techniques): Awesome list of techniques to achieve Remote Code Execution on various apps!
  - [crawlersuseragents](https://github.com/p0dalirius/crawlersuseragents): Python script to check if there is any differences in responses of an application when the request comes from a search engine's crawler.
+ - [CodeIgniter-session-unsign](https://github.com/p0dalirius/CodeIgniter-session-unsign): Command line tool to fetch, decode and brute-force CodeIgniter session cookies by guessing and bruteforcing secret keys.
  - [http-fuzzing-scripts](https://github.com/p0dalirius/http-fuzzing-scripts): A collection of http fuzzing python scripts to fuzz HTTP servers for bugs.
  - [ipsourcebypass](https://github.com/p0dalirius/ipsourcebypass): This Python script can be used to bypass IP source restrictions using HTTP headers.
  - [JoGet-plugin-webshell](https://github.com/p0dalirius/JoGet-plugin-webshell): A webshell plugin and interactive shell for pentesting JoGet application.